 Radical polymerisations play a key role in both commercial and fundamental research with it being in 45% of international polymer production at 100 million tons per year.

-However, radical polymerizations still suffer from synthetic drawbacks like all-carbon polymer backbones, which largely prevent their (bio)degradability.
+However, radical polymerisations still suffer from synthetic drawbacks, such as all-carbon polymer backbones, which prevent their (bio)degradability.

-Subsequently, those functional molecules will be tested for their performance as monomers in radical polymerizations.
+Subsequently, those functional molecules will be tested for their performance as monomers in radical polymerisations.

-We are looking to develop novel plastics, which nature can fully degrade if they are not recycled properly and end up in the environment.
+We're looking to develop novel plastics, which nature can fully degrade if they're not recycled properly and end up in the environment.

 Skills and experience

-If you are highly motivated to learn new skills in synthetic chemistry and keen to participate in cutting edge science, you are the perfect candidate for this project.
+Are you highly motivated to learn new skills in synthetic chemistry and keen to participate in cutting-edge science?
+If so, you're the perfect candidate for this project.